-As a tentative critical aside, we note that in our view this remark hits the nail on its head: if labels cannot be defined, permutations as ordinarily defined \emph{make no sense}.
-It would seem natural to take this as a signal that there are no physical grounds to assume the existence of more than one physical objects that populate the various states; however, this would eliminate the very purpose of the introduction of quasi-sets of quantum objects occupying a state.
+Anticipating our own analysis of the situation, we would like to comment that the latter remark hits the nail on its head: if labels cannot be defined, permutations as ordinarily defined make no sense.
+It would seem natural to take this as a signal that there are no physical grounds for assuming the existence of a multiplicity of objects populating the various states.
+This move, however, would eliminate the motivation for the introduction of quasi-sets of quantum objects occupying a state.
 We will say more about this worry in the next section.

 As \cite{domenech1} show, state descriptions of the form $f_{\bm{\epsilon_1}\bm{\epsilon_1}\bm{\epsilon_1}\bm{\epsilon_1}\bm{\epsilon_2}\bm{\epsilon_2}\bm{\epsilon_4}}$, in which quasi-cardinalities of quasi-sets denote the occupation numbers of eigenstates like $|\varphi_{i}\rangle$, can be taken as building blocks (by converting them into vectors constituting a basis) for the construction of a many-particle Hilbert space.
-Not surprisingly, the resulting formalism is identical to the Fock space formalism of quantum field theory, which makes it clear that the constructed Hilbert space is isomorphic to either the symmetric (bosons) or antisymmetric (fermions) sector of the usual tensor product many-particle Hilbert space\footnote{An alternative method to handle identical particles without any labels was proposed and applied in quantum information theory by Lo Franco and co-workers \citep{lofranco1,lofranco2,dieks10}.
+Not surprisingly, the resulting formalism is identical to the Fock space formalism of quantum field theory, which in turn implies that the constructed Hilbert space is isomorphic to either the symmetric (bosons) or antisymmetric (fermions) sector of the usual tensor product many-particle Hilbert space\footnote{A rival method for handling identical particles without the introduction of labels was proposed by Lo Franco and co-workers \citep{lofranco1,lofranco2,dieks10}.
 This approach also boils down to the Fock space formalism of quantum field theory.}.